 What’s In the Homemade Daily Shower Cleaner?

 So what ingredients are in my daily shower mixture that I grabbed for the window cleaning?
-It’s a mixture of:
+Here’s what I mix together (and a printable recipe is at the end of this post too):

 ½ cup hydrogen peroxide